 So this is going to depend on a few things mainly what state, province you live in and what country.
 Every country and state/province has their own laws and tax implications.
 There are also other things to consider too like are you married? and can your spouse be an employee for you?
 Do you own a piece of property and work from this location?
 There is no way this lesson can cover every scenario.

-The idea here is that you need to understand your own income tax laws.
+The idea here is that you need to get tax information for affiliate marketing and understand your own income tax laws.
 Most of the decision on whether you incorporate or just work as an individual will be related to the tax issue.
 For example, in Canada if you incorporate your income tax on corporate profits is around 17% but if you claim profit income as an individual you pay over 30-40% in personal income tax!
 So in many cases a corporation is the way to go since taxes are less, and the corporation can own assets and property.
 Also it is easier to manage the business expenses and claim them against the total net income of your corporation.

 There are several different business types to consider as an affiliate, or online marketer.
 For example, Limited Liability Company (LLC), Doing Business As (DBA), Corporation, or Partnerships.
 You can learn about all the common business types at LegalZoom.